Raademar/fake-news/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to all the open source heroes out there.